dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 - **Password expiration (days):** -Supported on Windows RT, Windows RT 8.1, and Windows 8.1.

-Select the number of days before the user&#39;s password expires and they must create a new one.
+Select the number of days before the user's password expires and they must create a new one.

 - **Remember password history:** - Supported on Windows RT, Windows RT, and Windows 8.1.